oracle-livelabs/apex/online-book-store-app/3-enhance-home-page/enhance-home-page.md

     ![App builder home page](images/save-and-run.png " ")

-## Task 3: Enhance the Cards region
+## Task 3: Enhance the Cards Region

 1. Go back to the page designer, and select **Search Results** region and enter/select the following: